 These two scripts are two different find commands.
-The first (grok) will list all files in a directory recursively that contain matched text, and the second will locate a file/folder and the change to it’s directory.
+The first (grok) will list all files in a directory recursively that contain a matched string; the second will locate a file/folder and the change to it’s directory.
 Neither of these are mine (though slightly edited), I’ve gotten them from the Arch forums where they have a great thread called Post your handy self made command line utilities.

 Grok